m4mbr3/cot-llvm/README.md

 by J.Lee at all.
 In [2] they introduced pi-functions that collect the data flow information for shared variables referenced in different program threads.
 Instead, in the psi-form this value is unique determined by the scheduling order of predicated assignments to a variable and the runtime values of predicates.

 In 2004 A. Stoutchinin and G. Gao in [3] showed how an if-convertion optimization could be performed on programs in SSA-form.
-The exploit the duality between phi and psi nodes.
+They exploit the duality between phi and psi nodes.
 In fact the meaning of a program doesn't change if a phi node is converted in a psi node after the if-convertion.

 In 2007 Psi-SSA form has been improved by F. De Ferriere in [4] extending the psi-function concept to work also with partial predicated instruction set.
 The only difference in the representation is